 - Abusive Parents: Jack's father, when he's "defied".

-- An Aesop: Turns out, the answer to the meaning behind man's existence is love.
+- An Aesop: The general consensus is that the answer to the meaning behind man's existence that the film claims is love.

 - Arc Words:

 - The "way of nature" and the "way of grace".